jchook/ffslice/README.md

 Slice audio and video files without re-encoding.

 ffslice wraps ffmpeg's stream copy into a simple CLI.
 No re-encoding means instant extraction with zero quality loss.
-Specify absolute timestamps like `1:30` or use relative syntax like `+42` for durations and `-30` for end-relative times.
-It's just a cleaner way to slice media.
+Specify absolute timestamps like `1:30` or use relative syntax like `+42` for durations and `-30` for times relative to the end.

 <img src="https://raw.githubusercontent.com/jchook/ffslice/main/assets/ffslice.jpg" width="480" />